 Someone had eaten a bat in a wet market.
 Something about a pangolin.
 Humans were now spreading the virus, but we weren’t quite sure how.
 I was in suspended animation, confused and alarmed in equal measure.

 I watched the TV with a furrowed brow, wondering why flights continued to leave a country that had closed off its own cities.
 A coach full of repatriated UK citizens was on the motorway, heading towards Merseyside.
-The driver seemed nonchalant; he wasn’t wearing a mask.
-What if this virus could spread on our shores?
+The driver seemed nonchalant.
+He wasn’t wearing a mask.
+What if this virus had arrived on our shores?

 February 2020, picking up my children from school.
 ‘Will the virus come here?’ my seven-year-old daughter asked.
 ‘No,’ I replied, and meant it.
 ‘To London, maybe.
 But not to our village.
 We don’t have underground trains, we have lots of space and fresh air.
 We’ll be fine, don’t worry.’

-On our TV screens, what felt like a slow-motion train-wreck continued to unfold.
-Now, we witnessed scenes in an ICU in Italy.
+On our TV screens, what felt like a slow-motion trainwreck continued to unfold.
+Now, we witnessed scenes in an Italian ICU.
 Medical staff were gowned up, as though in a scene from Contagion.
-Patients gasped for breath, and spilled out into hallways.
-The health system was overwhelmed, there weren’t enough beds, doctors had to play God and decide who to save.
+Patients gasped for breath, spilling out into hallways.
+The health system was overwhelmed, there weren’t enough beds.
+Doctors had to play God and decide who to save.

-March, and to our collective horror, the virus was now in the UK.
-There was a sense of inevitability, but at the same time it felt like a bizarre dream.
+March arrived and to our collective horror, the virus was now in the UK.
+It felt like a bizarre dream.
 We sneezed into our elbows and washed our hands whilst singing ‘Happy Birthday’ in our heads.
 Kids were packed off to school with hand sanitiser in their bags, if you could get hold of it.

 After a weekend of being asked to distance ourselves from each other when outside of our own homes, the unthinkable happened and we were suddenly in lockdown.

 Shock, and then adjustment.
 We were all in this together.
-A few weeks to flatten the curve.
+Just a few weeks to flatten the curve.

-The sun shone and I sowed vegetable seeds with enthusiasm, thinking about how by the time I’d harvest them, this would all be over.
+The sun shone and I sowed vegetable seeds with enthusiasm, thinking about how this would all be over by the time I’d harvest them.
 We had ample stocks of toilet paper, but we had to buy different pasta and you couldn’t get hold of tinned tomatoes.

 Booking an ASDA slot was like securing a concert ticket, and we shared tips on where to buy flour and yeast in WhatsApp groups.
 I worked, I Zoom called, I baked, I refereed the kids’ fights and swallowed down my guilt about their screen time.
 We discovered long, circular walks we could go on from our own front door, and my car battery slowly went flat.